-- Establish an agenda for the initial meeting and distribute to all team members, the TIG liaison, and the AASHTO program manager.
+- Notify all team members and the AASHTO program manager of the initial lead states meeting date and location. - ☑ Work with the Marketing Expert, if chosen, to establish an agenda for the initial meeting and distribute to all team members, the TIG liaison, and the AASHTO program manager.
 The products of the initial meeting are the team's marketing analysis and plan, including budget.
-See Appendix C for an example initial meeting agenda and a meeting agenda template. - Arrange or ensure that arrangements are made for meeting space and that a map and lodging information are provided to all meeting participants. - Become familiar with AASHTO travel and meeting expense reimbursement limitations and documentation requirements, and supply this information to all team members in advance of the meeting. - Contact all participants and ask them to prepare for the meeting as indicated in the next section.
+If the chair chooses to work with the Marketing Expert, the initial meeting will produce input to the plan, to be completed by the Expert immediately after the meeting.
+See Appendix C for sample initial meeting agendas and a meeting agenda template. - Arrange or ensure that arrangements are made for meeting space and that a map and lodging information are provided to all meeting participants. - Become familiar with AASHTO travel and meeting expense reimbursement limitations and documentation requirements, and supply this information to all team members in advance of the meeting. - Contact all participants and ask them to prepare for the meeting as indicated in the next section.